Peter Kay shares concerning Billy Connolly health update

-Peter Kay says Billy Connolly is ‘not so good now’ in health update
+Peter Kay says Billy Connolly is ‘not so good’ in health update

 Beloved Scottish comedian was diagnosed with Parkinson’s in 2013